bnajaysmg9/Weather-App/README.md

 <b>Main page</b>
 <ul>
 <li>Drop down with all the cities.</li>
-<li>Section to to show the temperature details of the city selected by user.</li>
+<li>Section to show the temperature details of the city selected by user.</li>
 <li>Save button to save the user selection.
 User cannot save unless logged in (Message displayed if user tries to save without logging in)</li>
 </ul>